bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>TL;DR Prefer map and filter over forEach when you need to copy an array or part of it to a new one.
 One of the best…</em>gofore.com</a><a href="https://gofore.com/en/why-you-should-replace-foreach/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d"><strong>Simplify your JavaScript – Use .map(), .reduce(), and .filter()</strong><br />
-<em>If you haven’t heard of .map(), .reduce(), and .filter() in JavaScript, you might want to learn to use it!</em>medium.com</a><a href="https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>If you haven't heard of .map(), .reduce(), and .filter() in JavaScript, you might want to learn to use it!</em>medium.com</a><a href="https://medium.com/poka-techblog/simplify-your-javascript-use-map-reduce-and-filter-bd02c593cc2d" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://blog.codeanalogies.com/2018/07/24/javascripts-reduce-method-explained-by-going-on-a-diet/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://blog.codeanalogies.com/2018/07/24/javascripts-reduce-method-explained-by-going-on-a-diet/"><strong>JavaScript's Reduce Method Explained By Going On a Diet</strong><br />
 <em>The reduce method in JavaScript gives you a simple way to take an array of values and combine them into one value, or…</em>blog.codeanalogies.com</a><a href="https://blog.codeanalogies.com/2018/07/24/javascripts-reduce-method-explained-by-going-on-a-diet/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@amiratak88/difference-between-map-filter-and-reduce-in-javascript-822ff79d5160" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@amiratak88/difference-between-map-filter-and-reduce-in-javascript-822ff79d5160"><strong>Difference between map, filter and reduce in JavaScript</strong><br />
-<em>I’ve seen a lot of JS beginners struggle when using map, filter or reduce and don’t know the different use cases of…</em>medium.com</a><a href="https://medium.com/@amiratak88/difference-between-map-filter-and-reduce-in-javascript-822ff79d5160" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>I've seen a lot of JS beginners struggle when using map, filter or reduce and don't know the different use cases of…</em>medium.com</a><a href="https://medium.com/@amiratak88/difference-between-map-filter-and-reduce-in-javascript-822ff79d5160" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://hackernoon.com/map-filter-reduce-ebbed4be4201" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://hackernoon.com/map-filter-reduce-ebbed4be4201"><strong>Map⇄Filter⇄Reduce↻ | Hacker Noon</strong><br />
 <em>Share it on LinkedIn!
 Due to that reason we were introduced with these three higher order functions, namely 🗺️Map…</em>hackernoon.com</a><a href="https://hackernoon.com/map-filter-reduce-ebbed4be4201" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>